Step by Step Guide to Become a Stock Broker in India

 An Investment Advisor is a Principal

 What does it mean to be a principal, you might wonder?
 Simply said, the Stockbroker buys the stock at a lower price and then resells it at a higher price to investors on the stock exchange.
-Investors pay for stockbroker’s Spread, which is how much money he makes from the difference between what he paid and what he sells.
+Investors pay for a stockbroker’s Spread, which is how much money he makes from the difference between what he pays and what he sells.

-The role of a stockbroker is that of an intermediary.
+The Role of a Stockbroker is That of an Intermediary

 An investment banker buys and sells equities on behalf of others for a commission.
 As a result, you’ll be acting as a middleman or, more precisely, an agent.
 Mastering this function is essential if one hopes to be a major success in the industry.